Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Generalization Bounds from Algorithmic Stability

 \section{Generalization Bounds from Algorithmic Stability}

-We will conclude our exceedingly brief overview of generalization bounds by discussing an example that takes the learning algorithm into account, namely bounds based on algorithmic stability~\citep{rogers-78a,devroye-79a}.
+We conclude our overview of generalization bounds by discussing an example that takes the learning algorithm into account, namely bounds based on algorithmic stability~\citep{rogers-78a,devroye-79a}.
 As for the section on uniform convergence, we will only provide a very short presentation to provide context for upcoming chapters, as an exhaustive discussion is beyond our scope.
-While we will not discuss them in detail, other approaches to generalization have been taken in the literature, for instance, based on margins~\citep{shawetaylor-99a} and norms~\citep{neyshabur-15a}.

 The intuition behind generalization bounds based on algorithmic stability is roughly as follows: if the selected output hypothesis does not depend too strongly on the specific training data it is based on, it should generalize well to unseen samples.
 Making this intuition precise, and specifically formalizing the notion of ‘‘strong dependence,'' leads to several different notions of stability that can be related to generalization performance.
-In this section, we will focus only on uniform stability, as studied by, e.g.,~\citet[Def.~6]{bousquet-02a}.
-There are, however, a whole host of alternatives that have been studied in the literature (see, e.g., the works of~\citealp{kutin-02a} and~\citealp{rakhlin-05a}).
+In this section, we will focus only on uniform stability, as studied by, \eg,~\citet[Def.~6]{bousquet-02a}.
+There is, however, a whole host of alternatives that have been studied in the literature (see, \eg, the works of~\citealp{kutin-02a} and~\citealp{rakhlin-05a}).
 As shown by~\citet{shalev-shwartz-10a}, there is also a fundamental relation between stability and uniform convergence in settings beyond standard supervised classification and regression.